andybenichou/meshavsek/README.md

 1. Clone the project repository: `git clone git@github.com:andybenichou/meshavsek.git`
 2. Navigate to the project directory.
 You will find:
     - Configuration templates in the root directory.
 Copy, paste, and rename these by removing the '.template' extension.
     - Input templates in the `data` folder.
 Use these templates to input guard details and preferences.
+One for guards properties and one for the previous planning.

 ## Configuration and Usage

 ### Setting Up Meshavshek
+Give the previous planning to continue it, in the data/input folder.
 Customize your scheduling setup in the `config.py` and `guards_config.py` files:
 - **Randomness Level (1-10):** Introduces variability in pairing guards to prevent repetitive patterns.
 Note that higher randomness may impact planning efficiency.
 - **Minimal Delay:** Start with a higher delay between shifts for each guard and decrease it gradually to optimize the schedule.